rusheni-123/Assignment-3/README.md

 ## Question 9-(Calculate the mean growth over the past 10 years at each site.)

+# Creating the mean growth of the two subsets(Northeast and Southwest)

-To calculate the meangrowth over the past 10 years at each site run args() funtion to find the arguments needed for the rowMeans.
-The reason for the use of rowMeans is that this fucntion will produce the mean in considering the every row where as columns are being sellected.column 4 and column 6 are specified as they hold data for a 10 years time period. following codes run to solve the problem, args(rowMeans) rowMeans(Northeast[,c(4:6)]) rowMeans(Southwest[,c(4:6)])
+Run args() funtion to find the arguments needed for the rowMeans.
+Northeast$Circumf_2004.The reason for the use of rowMeans is that this fucntion will produce the mean in considering the every row where as selective columns are being sellected.column 4 and column 6 are specified as they hold data for a 10 years time period.

-calculated mean growths are.....

-# Question 10-(Use the t.test and wilcox.test functions to estimate the p-value that the 10 year growth is different at the two sites.)

-Following codes run to solve the problem.

-growth_Northeast<-c(Northeast[,c(4:6)])
+args(rowMeans)
+growth_Northeast <- rowMeans(Northeast[,c(4:6)])
 growth_Northeast
-is.character(growth_Northeast)
-class(growth_Northeast)
-as.factor(growth_Northeast
+growth_Southwest <- rowMeans(Southwest[,c(4:6)])
+growth_Southwest

+# Insert the new column to both the table created under North_east and South_west

+syntax $ is used to add the new columns to each respective tables.Northeast$growth_Northeast will be adding the column known as growth_Northeast to Northeast table.Southwest$growth_Southwest will be adding the column known as growth_Southwest to Southwest table

+Northeast$growth_Northeast <-rowMeans(Northeast[,c(4:6)])
+Northeast
+Southwest$growth_Southwest <-rowMeans(Southwest[,c(4:6)])
+Southwest

+## Question 10-(Use the t.test and wilcox.test functions to estimate the p-value that the 10 year growth is different at the two sites.)

+# A new object named "growthin10" will be created which contains mean growth of last 10 years.rowmeans() function will be used which will be determing the means of every row.4 to 6 columns are been selected which contains 10 years' worth data.R is the data frame which is originally stored.
+Add the column growthin10 to the R
+growthin10 <- rowMeans(R[,c(4:6)])
+growthin10
+R$growthin10 <- rowMeans(R[,c(4:6)])
+R

+#Application of t-test
+The syntax used below is for a two sample t-test.
+The reason for use of two sample t-test is that samples of interest are collected from two sides. t.test(growthin10~R$Site,alternative="greater")

+#Analysing t-test data
+Accoridng to the p value, since it is 1, it can be assume that the there is weak evidence aginst nulll hypothesis stating the fact that null hypothesis can not be rejected.
+The mean of northeast is 23.29467 where as mena of southwest is 32.38867.
+Accoridngly, the mean of southwest is greater than northeast

+#Analysing wilcox data
+wilcox.test(growthin10~R$Site,alternative="greater")

+###Part 2

 library("seqinr")
 library("R.utils")